 All 50 states have introduced election-related bills so far this year.
 Many states have debated whether to make permanent policies that were temporary adjustments for 2020 and the most popular topics under consideration are increasing or limiting absentee and mail voting, ballot drop boxes and voter identification requirements.

-This webpage tracks significant election enactments is not intended to be comprehensive.
+This webpage tracks all election-related enactments.
 For detailed information on pending election legislation, please see our database.

 2021 Election Enactments